-Facebook Video Tips: 12 Ideas for More Engagement
+Facebook Video Tips: 15 Ideas for More Engagement

-That’s why it’s so incredibly important to craft a solid, captivating message.
+People are constantly bombarded with messages from several channels on a daily basis, via Facebook, TikTok, Instagram, email, texts, online ads, and much more.

+It can be quite the challenge to grab someone’s attention and keep it, even briefly, in this day and age.

-The first and foremost thing when it comes to creating engaging Facebook videos is exactly that: be engaging.
+Creating a message that captivates people is critical.
+The most crucial factor when it comes to creating engaging Facebook videos is exactly that: engage the user.
+And you have just seconds to do it.

-Here are 12 tried-and-true ideas that should result in greater engagement for your Facebook videos.
+Here are a few methods that can result in greater overall engagement for your Facebook videos.

 1. Don’t Waste Time at the Beginning